ssorj/ssorj.github.io/_input/projects/transom.md

 Transom takes files in the input directory reproduces them in the output directory.
-The following transformations are applied in the
+The following transformations are applied in the process.
-process:

  - `.html.in` files are wrapped in the site template and copied
- - `.md` (markdown) files are converted to HTML and then treated just as `.html.in` files are
+ - `.md` (Markdown) files are converted to HTML, wrapped in the site template, and copied
- - All other files are copied
+ - All other files are simply copied
  - All Markdown, HTML, Javascript, and CSS files undergo substitution for `@placeholders@`